 America’s obsession with race extends to the black community, where it is felt deepest in our negative body image.
 Nowhere is this felt with greater intensity than among black women and our hair.
 We’ve managed to politicize something as personal as hair care.
 Hair continues to divide us.
 Even now, we’re in the middle of a polemic.
 One side tells us that if we chemically process our hair, we’re ashamed of our heritage; they say we have a poor self-image.
 It’s as though sporting natural locks could somehow obliterate all of our issues, past and present.

-In the absence of Dudley products, I’ve been forced to ground my body image in other areas besides the physical.
+In the absence of Dudley products, I grounded my body image in other areas besides the physical.
 I started paying attention to the fact that people respond to my openness and notice my genuine interest in their culture; they recognize my growing self-confidence.
 That, in turn, empowered me to love the body the good Lord gave me (with a couple tweaks here and there).
 I’m a lovely shade of brown, my body is healthy, and my hair is versatile.
 I’ll change my hairstyle depending on what part of my character I want to express that day.
 Being a black woman abroad has taught me that my brown body is just that: a brown body.
 I get to tell the world exactly what that brown body stands for, not vice versa.

 Finding my voice